-Executive officer: Click here to enter text.
+Executive officer: Charlotte S. Albretsen

-Draft decision - Principles for the use of margin squeeze tests for VULA fibre and stricter gross margin requirements
+Decision concerning principles for the use of margin squeeze tests for VULA fibre and stricter gross margin requirements

 The Norwegian Communications Authority (Nkom) refers to the decision in the wholesale market concerning local access to fixed access networks (the Market 3a Decision) and the decision in the wholesale market concerning centralised access to fixed access networks (the Market 3b Decision) of 20 December 2018.
 Nkom also refers to the decision concerning the determination of final requirements of VULA fibre (the VULA Decision) of 31 March 2020, the decision concerning price regulation of ODP (the ODP Decision) of 13 November 2020, and the decision to maintain access to the copper network (the Copper Decision) of 2 September 2020.
-Nkom also refers to the remarks of the EFTA Surveillance Authority (ESA) of 19 July 2020 concerning Nkom's draft copper decision.
+Nkom also refers to the remarks of the EFTA Surveillance Authority (ESA) of 23 July 2020 concerning Nkom's draft Copper Decision.